Baopuzi: Translations

 The Baopuzi has been translated into English, Italian, German, and Japanese.
 There exist more English translations of the twenty Inner Chapters than of the fifty Outer Chapters.

 The Inner Chapters have several partial translations.
 Tenney L. Davis, professor of organic chemistry at Massachusetts Institute of Technology, collaborated on first translations of the Inner Chapters relevant to the history of alchemy.
 Wu and Davis translated chapters 4 "On the Gold Medicine" and 16 "On the Yellow and White" (i.e., gold and silver).
 Davis and Ch'en translated chapters 8 "Overcoming Obstructions" and 11 "On Hsien Medicines", and provided paraphrases or summaries of the remaining Inner Chapters.
 The German sinologist Eugene Feifel made English translations of chapters 1–3, 4, and 11.
 More recently, excerpts from the Inner Chapters are quoted by Verellen and Pregadio.

-The Inner Chapters have one complete translation by James R. Ware, which also includes Ge Hong's autobiography from Outer Chapter 50.
+An early, outdated complete translation was published by James R. Ware, which also includes Ge Hong's autobiography from Outer Chapter 50.
 Several reviewers censured the quality of Ware's translation, for instance, Kroll called it "at times misguided".
 Huard's and Wong's critical assessment of Ware was criticized in turn by Sivin.
 "Their review, nonetheless, can only be described as perfunctory.
 Only the forematter and endmatter of Ware's book are evaluated, and that in a curiously cursory fashion."
+Ware's translation has now been supplanted by the recent (2025) complete annotated translation of the Daoist Translation Committee 道教翻譯學會 (DTC), which is under the supervision and editorial direction of Dr. Louis Komjathy 康思奇 of the Center for Daoist Studies 道學中心.